Learn how to build

-Once you know you study time blocks, it’s important for to make use as many of them that you can.
 It may seem like I’m saying that you should study every single free minute you have, but that’s not the case.
 I’m just suggesting that you consider every study opportunity in your day and make a good choice about if you should use it.

 The most important thing is to always have time ahead of you.
 The best way to do that is

 Don’t let time control you.
 You should always control it.

 Once you set up your time planner or in the Shovel app, some big blocks are going to stand out.

 Weekday evenings.
 This is easy.
 The best way to avoid distractions is to study when everyone else is studying.
 This is your time.

 Get to the library immediately after dinner, and do it as early as possible—6:00 or 6:30